Understanding Interstate vs. Intrastate GST Supply

 What is Interstate Supply?

 Interstate supply refers to transactions where the seller and the place of supply are in different states or Union Territories.
-It also includes imports, exports, and supplies to or from Special Economic Zones (SEZs) or Export-Oriented Units (EOUs).
 These transactions attract Integrated GST (IGST), which is collected by the central government.

 For MSMEs operating across state borders, IGST simplifies taxation by ensuring a single levy instead of multiple state taxes.
 The collected tax is later distributed between the central and state governments, reducing compliance burdens and ensuring fair revenue sharing.
 Understanding IGST helps businesses manage tax obligations smoothly while expanding beyond their home state.